Child Custody

 Child Custody Frequently Asked Questions (FAQ)

-Where Do I File a Child Support Modification Petition?
+Where Do I File a Petition to Modify Child Support in Texas?

 If the child still lives in Texas, you are expected to file the custody modification case with the court that issued the original custody order, even if the child now lives elsewhere in Texas.
 If the child has been living elsewhere for at least six months, however, you can petition the court to transfer the case to a new court in the child’s current jurisdiction so that future proceedings will take place in the child’s new location.
 If the child no longer lives in Texas, the situation can get complicated.
 Hiring a highly knowledgeable Denton Child Custody Lawyer that understand the laws in this area is very important.